s-oram/Grace/Manual Files/Grace Manual.md

 ## Installation Effects ##

 The installer will place files into two locations.
 Your VST plugin directory and a data directory.
 The data directory can be specified when running the installer.
 The default location is:<br>
-&nbsp;&nbsp;C:\ProgramData\One Small Clue\Lucidity<br>
+&nbsp;&nbsp;C:\ProgramData\One Small Clue\Grace<br>

-The data directory contains files essential to Lucidity and Lucidity will not run properly without it.
+The data directory contains files essential to Grace and Grace will not run properly without it.

 The installer will store the installation paths in the Windows registry.
-These are used by the Lucidity installer when running updates.
+These are used by the Grace installer when running updates.